NachoColazo/job-tracker/README.md

 # Job Tracker

-A simple React + TypeScript application to track job applications while rebuilding my programming skills.
+A React + TypeScript application to track job applications while practicing modern frontend development.

 This project was built as part of my programming comeback journey.
-The goal was to practice modern frontend development concepts by creating a real, useful, and progressively improved application.
+The goal was to practice real frontend concepts by creating a useful application that can be progressively improved over time.

 ## Live Demo